cs8u7/Web_Application_Reconnaissance/README.md

 -  Its regular name is recon for short.
 It is the process of gathering information about a target system, network, or organization before attempting an attack or security assessment.
 - The Reconnaissance process involves collecting extensive information about the potential targets, their vulnerabilities, and possible attack vectors.
 - In this report, I would focus on web reconnaissance, demonstrate analyze workflows and clarify analyzing of the mentioned tools in the reconnaissance process.
-#### 2.1.5 Penetration Testing

-- Its regular name is pentest.
-It is the process of actively evaluating the security of a target system, network, or organization by simulating an attack.
-This process involves identifying vulnerabilities, exploiting them to determine their impact, and providing actionable recommendations to mitigate the discovered weaknesses.
-- Pentest typically includes a comprehensive examination of various aspects of the target environment, such as network infrastructure, web applications, and internal systems.
-- In this report, I will focus on web application testing, demonstrate detailed methodologies for identifying and exploiting vulnerabilities, and clarify the logical workflows and tools used in the pentest process.
 ### 2.2 Project Objective

 - My project leads to clarifying protocol and techniques which are used to searching for structure and information related to the input target domain.
 In each technology or protocol or some kind of researched information, I would like to determine if it is a critical data related web application target or evidence for the next stage of gathering data.